yuliabakun/yuliabakun/README.md

 I'm a Frontend Software Engineer with a background in Architectural Engineering.
 I love making websites look and work great!
 I really enjoy coding and always aim to create cool stuff.
 Let's connect and build awesome things together!

+* You can browse my pet projects at Pinned section below

 * ✉️  You can contact me at [ybakun.work@gmail.com](mailto:ybakun.work@gmail.com)

 ### Skills